 FIELD TEST – Early in the book, the epigraph names the type of code you’ll need.
 Consider Senator Ron Wyden’s reference—he tells you what cipher system to use.

-ACTIVE OPERATION – The string 49 43 41 52 55 53
+ACTIVE OPERATION – The string 49 43 41 52 55 53 isn’t random.
+Each two-character pair represents a letter through hexadecimal encoding.

 FIELD TEST – Gather the dots (•) and dashes (—) from Chapters 5, 14, 23, 32, and 40.
 Each chapter’s divider encodes a single word; together, the five form a complete phrase when translated from Morse.